rozek/hello_world-thing/README.md

 ```
 6. Click on "run (shift + enter)"<br>(the LED on the RP2040 board should blink now).

-## Firmware ##
+## Firmware (Board-specific) ##

 In the "Modular Things" terminology, the "firmware" of a thing is an Arduino sketch which implements a thing's functionality on the hardware side.
-Here is the one for the "hello_world" thing:
+Here is the one for the "hello_world" thing based on a Tiny2040:

 ```c++
 #include <osap.h>